 Final survey outlines shall be submitted via email survey.outlines@noaa.gov with a CC to the HSD/NSD Project Manager or COR.
 All relevant correspondence shall be listed in DR Appendix II.
+The final survey outline shall also be included in the final data submission to the Branch under Supplemental Records.

 The final survey outline should be submitted as soon as practical after completion of field work.
 If the outline has not been submitted within 30 days of completion of field work, the hydrographer shall contact HSD/NSD Project Manager or COR to explain the delay and provide an estimate for delivery.
-Any large differences (\pm 10%) between the total square nautical miles reported in the Final Progress Report and the area defined by the survey outline should be explained in the cover email.
+Any large differences ( $\pm$ 10%) between the total square nautical miles reported in the Final Progress Report and the area defined by the survey outline should be explained in the cover email.
 Email the outline to survey.outlines@noaa.gov.